Xingyu-Zheng/Xingyu-Zheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a senior student at Beihang University, supervised by Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
-After participating in adversarial learning, I'm currently devoted to the quantization of pretrained large models.
-I hope to gain a deeper understanding of models, and in turn make them more efficient and robust.
+I am a PhD student at Beihang University, supervised by Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
+I am currently focused on the practical application of large AIGC models such as LLM and Diffusion, including inference acceleration and model quantization.
+I hope that advanced technological methods can truly bring convenience to people's lives.

 # 📝 Publications